cortexlabs/cortex/docs/deployments/predictors.md

 For proper separation of concerns, it is recommended to use the constructor's `config` paramater for information such as from where to download the model and initialization files, or any configurable model parameters.
 You define `config` in your [API configuration](api-configuration.md), and it is passed through to your Predictor's constructor.

 The `payload` parameter is parsed according to the `Content-Type` header in the request.
 For `Content-Type: application/json`, `payload` will be the parsed JSON body.
 For `Content-Type: multipart/form` or `Content-Type: application/x-www-form-urlencoded`, `payload` will be `starlette.datastructures.FormData` (key-value pairs where the value is a `string` for form data, or `starlette.datastructures.UploadFile` for file uploads, see [Starlette's documentation](https://www.starlette.io/requests/#request-files)).
-For all other `Content-Type` values, `payload` will the the raw `bytes` of the request body.
+For all other `Content-Type` values, `payload` will be the raw `bytes` of the request body.

 ### Examples